Intermediate homes for London

 Informed by analysis of available evidence (Housing Research Note), the Mayor consulted in 2020 on a broad range of proposals in relation to intermediate homes, including how to address concerns with the affordability of shared ownership homes, what more can be done to support delivery of these homes and how allocations for intermediate homes can be made more transparent and consistent.

 Respondents were invited to respond directly to the questions set out within the consultation document.
 Londoners were also encouraged to complete a survey on Talk London, an online community where people can have their say on questions asked in this consultation.
-A summary of the Talk London discussion can be found here.
+Read summary of the Talk London discussion.

 Need a document on this page in an accessible format?